 In Bogota, Colombia, we resolved a dispute with local tax authorities regarding certain gaming taxes on slot machines operated by us at locations owned by third parties in the second half of 2009.
 Codere Colombia S.A. paid approximately COP\$1,675.7 million (equivalent to approximately €0.7 million as of March 31, 2012 in resolution of that dispute.
 The tax authorities have since ceased the related judicial process and confirmed that Codere has complied with applicable regulations.
 On May 12, 2010, the Constitutional Court of Colombia declared that the law under which that dispute was resolved and by which the Congress authorized the resolution of tax disputes by way of payment of agreed amounts with local tax authorities was unconstitutional.
-We do not believe that the local tax authorities with whom we agreed the payment of the amount described above will seek to renegotiate or contest the amount that was paid in settlement as a result of the Constitutional Court's ruling.
-If, however, tax authorities were to seek renegotiation, we could be required to pay up to a total of COP\$10,000.0 million (approximately €1.3 million as of March 31, 2012), including the COP\$1,675.7 million that has been paid.
+Unexpectedly, and without notification to Codere Colombia S.A., the Colombia's Council of State decided to reopen the judicial process.
+The maximum amount we could be required to pay if this process is decided adversely to us, is COP\$10,000.0 million (approximately €4.2 million as of March 31, 2013),including the COP\$1,675.7 million that has already been paid.

-In Panama, on November 9, 2009, our subsidiary International Thunderbird Gaming (Panama) Corporation applied for administrative process against Resolution No. 213-7351, defending a claim for coercive collection issued against it by the Provincial Revenue Administration of the Province of Panama, which also includes an order to seize any movable and immovable property, bank savings accounts, time deposits and safe deposit boxes registered to it.
-The claim of the Provincial Administration of Revenue amounts to approximately U.S.\$4.0 million (approximately €3.0 million as of March 31, 2012).
-We are awaiting the decision of the Attorney General of Panama to terminate the case.
+In Panama, on November 9, 2009, our subsidiary Thunderbird applied for administrative process against Resolution No. 213-7351, defending a claim for coercive collection issued against it by the Provincial Revenue Administration of the Province of Panama, which also includes an order to seize any movable and immovable property, bank savings accounts, time deposits and safe deposit boxes registered to it.
+The claim of the Provincial Revenue Administration amounts to approximately U.S.\$4.0 million (approximately €3.1 million as of Mach 31, 2013).
+In March 2011, we filed a notice of withdrawal of the application for administrative process against Resolution No. 213-7351.
+We are currently waiting for the decision of the Attorney General of Panama to accept the withdrawal and to close the case.